Can a Person Be Liable to Themselves?

 Contributory Negligence Is a Simple Legal Principle That May Be Complicated to Apply to Actual Legal Cases.
 Contributory Negligence Occurs Where More Than One Person Is Deemed Liable For Injury or Harm.
 Interestingly, Even the Injured Person May Be Partially Self-Liable.

-A Helpful Guide For How to Understand Contributory Negligence Concepts and What Factors Will Likely Be Reviewed and Applied
+Understanding Contributory Negligence Concepts and What Factors Will Likely Be Reviewed and Applied By a Court

 What Is Contributory Negligence